-ArQoS Pocket is a solution that is being developed for different developers/programmers since 2011.
-As such, the actual version already has some features implemented.
-Those features are: a dashboard with a summary for the mobile network and Wi-Fi real-time information, an anomaly page that allows users to input failures detected on the network, being these associated with geographic information and lastly a tests page where users can test the network.
-Tests already implemented are PING’s to a specific website and HTTP tests (download/upload) that allow the app to do, for example, browsing or network speed tests.
+ArQoS Pocket is a solution that is being developed since 2011.
+As such, the current version already has some features implemented.
+Those features are: a dashboard with a summary for the mobile network and Wi-Fi reception in real-time, an anomaly page that allows users to submit failures detected on the network, associating it with geographic information and lastly, a tests page where users can test the network.
+Tests already implemented comprise PINGs to a specific website and HTTP tests (download/upload) that allow the app to do, for example, browsing or network speed tests.

-With a deeper analysis of the code was considered that the project structure should be refactored, not only because the code has been developed for several years by different persons, but also to have a structured Android project architecture, which will allow to save time in the long-term for future developers.
-This is, therefore, an improvement of some non-functional requirements since this refactor will make the application more scalable with the upgrade from local file storage to a database storage, more flexible and capable of failure handling, with the use of new frameworks that handle asynchronous tasks with separated threads running in parallel.
+With a deeper analysis of the code, it was considered that the project structure should be refactored, not only because the code has been developed for several years by different persons, but also to have a structured Android project architecture, which will allow to save time in the long-term for future developers.
+This is, therefore, an improvement of some non-functional requirements since this refactor makes the application more scalable with the upgrade from local file storage to a database storage, more flexible and capable of failure handling, with the use of new frameworks that handle asynchronous tasks with separated threads running in parallel.

-It is pretended to divide the existing extensive classes in multiple shorter ones, that only have/run code of what they are meant to run and let other tasks to the respective entity, as well.
-Beside this, user-friendly interfaces and fast responsiveness of the app, were also focus points taking into account on the development, trying to give always feedback to user on every action performed, as well as parallelize or execute in background what could be executed with transparency for the user, not leaving him stuck waiting for the end of certain task.
+This project intends to divide the existing extensive classes in multiple shorter ones, that only have/run code of what they are meant to run and let other tasks to the respective entity, as well.
+Beside this, user-friendly interfaces and fast responsiveness of the app, were also focus points taken into account on the development, trying to give always feedback to user on every action performed, as well as parallelize or execute in background what could be executed with transparency for the user, not leaving him stuck waiting for the end of certain task.

 Despite the passing of the years, this project has been stopped for a long time and there are still many functional requirements to be developed.
-The solutions still need to communicate with a backed and send all the anomalies, tests results and radiologs to the management system, receive configurations and scheduled tests, which should run at a specific date, save all the results locally and implement features like radiolog and snapshots and support Short Message Service (SMS) and voice tests.
+The solutions still need to communicate with a backend and send all the anomalies, tests results and radiologs to the management system, receive configurations and schedule tests, which should run at a specific date, save all the results locally and implement features like radiolog and snapshots and support Short Message Service (SMS) and voice tests.

-The requirements that need to be developed are: The support for the task of send and receive an SMS, support for voice tests (record, reproduce, make, answer and hang up a call), the storage of all the results in a database, the connection to the management system and delivery of the results, the possibility of test scheduling, the probe’s discovery and lastly, the production of radiologs, snapshots and scanlogs, which will be detailed in the subsection 4.2.5.
-These requirements can be seen as well, in the figure 3.2, and will be explained further with detail.
+The identified requirements for this project are: the support for the tasks to send and receive an SMS, support for voice tests (record, reproduce, make, answer and hang up a call), the storage of all the results in a database, the connection to the management system and delivery of the results, the possibility of test scheduling, the probe’s discovery and lastly, the production of radiologs, snapshots and scanlogs, which will be detailed in the subsection 4.2.5.
+These requirements can be seen as well, in the figure 3.3, and will be explained further with detail.